cryptolok/ASLRay/README.md

 * Need to know the buffer limit/size

 ## How it works
 You might have heard of [Heap Spraying](https://www.corelan.be/index.php/2011/12/31/exploit-writing-tutorial-part-11-heap-spraying-demystified/) attack?
-Well, [Stack Spraying](http://j00ru.vexillium.org/?p=769) is similar, however, it was considered unpractical for most cases, especially [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+Well, [Stack Spraying](http://j00ru.vexillium.org/?p=769) is similar, however, it was considered unpractical for most cases, especially [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) on x86-64.

 My work will prove the opposite.